chinmay0078/neoFomo/CONTRIBUTING.md

 ### What you can contribute in this repo? :punch:

-- You can add your own links for resources in RESOURCES.md
 - You can contribute some **Learning Resources** in the **_RESOURCES.md_** File.
 - You can contribute in [dorm-room](https://github.com/chinmay0078/neoFomo/tree/main/dorm-room) daily logs.
-- You can modify previous
+- You can modify previous dorm-room logs too
+- Also, you can add your song recommendations here in [neoNimbu](https://github.com/chinmay0078/neoFomo/tree/main/neoNimbu)

 # Conduct